 Also living with them was Florence Marie Treanor, the niece of Katharine Holland and Ellen (Holland) Johnston (the daughter of their sister, Annie, wife of Hugh Treanor).
 She married in January of 1904 to Edward Gibson Hynes, a physician from Brooklyn, New York.

 Katharine Holland and the Johnstons continued to live at 35 Marlborough during the 1904-1905 winter season.
 By 1906, the Johnstons (and possibly Miss Holland) were living in an apartment at 416 Marlborough.

 On July 14, 1905, 35 Marlborough was purchased from Katharine Holland by Thacher Loring.
 He and his wife, Margaret Fuller (Channing) Loring, made it their home.
 They previously had lived in Brookline.
 Their unmarried daughter, Marjorie (Margaret) Channing Loring, lived with them.

 The Lorings continued to live in Brookline during the 1905-1906 winter season.
-It appears likely that it was at this time that 35 Marlborough was remodeled and a fifth story added.
+It was probably at this time that 35 Marlborough was remodeled and a fifth story added.
 The Building Department records do not include a permit for this addition.
 However, the 1902 Bromley map shows 35 Marlboro as being four stories and in its July 15.
 1905, report of Thacher Loring’s purchase of the house, the Boston Herald described it as “a four-story, octagon-front brick dwelling.
 The additional story was added during the next few years and it is shown as a five story house on the 1908 Bromley.

 On April 21, 1924, 35 Marlborough was purchased from Thacher Loring by banker Henry Parsons King, Jr. He and his wife, Mary (Parker) King, made it their home.
 They previously had lived at 247 Beacon.
 They also maintained a home in Pride’s Crossing.